boxkite-ml/boxkite/README.md

 When deployed in your workload cluster, the `/metrics` endpoint is automatically scraped by Prometheus every minute to store the latest metrics as timeseries data.

+## FAQ

+1. Does boxkite support anomaly / outlier detection?

+Prometheus has supported outlier detection in time series data since 2015.
+Once you've setup KL divergence and K-S test metrics, outlier detection can be configured on top using alerting rules.
+For a detailed example, refer to this tutorial: https://prometheus.io/blog/2015/06/18/practical-anomaly-detection/.

+2. Does boxkite support adversarial detection?

+Adversarial detection concerns with identifying single OOD (Out Of Distribution) samples rather than comparing whole distributions.
+The algorithmis are also highly model specific.
+For these reasons, we do not have plans to support them in boxkite at the moment.
+As an alternative, you may look into Seldon for such capabilities https://github.com/SeldonIO/alibi-detect#adversarial-detection.

 ## Contributors

 The following people have contributed to the original concept and code